tapan-samal/Interview-Questions/JavaScript.md

        In Session Storage also the same methods, like local storage, only the 'local' keyword will replace to 'session'.
     </p>

-   <h3 class="vvi">90.
+   <h3>92.
 What is a Cookie...?</h3>
     <p>
-       Cookies are the small piece of data that is stored in the user's browser. <br />
+       Cookies are the small piece of data that can store in the user's browser. <br />
        Cookies are saved as key/value pairs. <br />
-       It is commonly used by websites to remember information about the user's browsing activity, preferences, and interactions with site. <br>
+       Commonly used by websites to analyze and remember the information about the user's browsing activity, preferences, and interactions with site. <br>
        Types: Session cookies are romoved when close the browser, and Persistent cookies are stored for a longer period.
     </p>

-   <h3 class="vvi">91.
+   <h3>93.
 What is Debugging in JavaScript...?</h3>
     <p>
        Debugging is the process of testing, finding and fixing errors, bugs or unexpected behaviour in code. <br />
        Programming code might contain syntax errors or logical errors or reference errors or type error etc. <br />